JP Buys

 JP Buys (born April 22, 1996) is a South African mixed martial artist, formerly competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).

+Early life

+Buys won multiple titles for wrestling including the African Wrestling Title, 12th Place at Wrestling World Championship.

 Career

 Extreme Fighting Championship

 In 2016, Buys rematched Baldwin Mdlalose for the interim EFC Flyweight Title and won by submission.

 In 2018, Buys fought for the EFC Bantamweight title versus Philippe Rouch and won by submission.

 In 2019, Buys defended the title against Luthando Biko, won by knockout in the fourth round.

 Contender Series

 In 2017 Buys fought against Joby Sanchez in Dana White's Contender Series 7 losing by a second round technical knockout.